manumishra12/TumorTrace/README.md

 ## Result

 The results of brain tumor segmentation typically include visualized segmented regions overlaid on original MRI images, allowing for clear identification of tumor boundaries.
-Metrics such as Dice coefficient and Intersection over Union (IoU) are used to quantify segmentation accuracy, often showing high scores that indicate effective model performance.
+Metrics such as the Dice coefficient and Intersection over Union (IoU) are used to quantify segmentation accuracy, often showing high scores that indicate effective model performance.
 Additionally, post-processing techniques can enhance the quality of the segmentation masks, improving clinical usability.

 <img src="result1.png" alt="Small Image" width="700" height="450">